EXPLORE THIS STORY

 Exclusively economic and investor angle

-Silence on the democratic implications of the vote
+Silence on democratic implications of the vote

 Discover how another country covers this same story.